ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we are praying for [Hong Kong, China](/prayer/notes/hongkong.html)
+This week we are praying for [Finland](/prayer/notes/finland.html)

-If you missed it, we last prayed for [North Africa Muslims](https://prayercast.com/north-africa.html)
+If you missed it, we last prayed for [Hong Kong, China](/prayer/notes/hongkong.html)

 ## Prayer App